 Unlike many of the early British poems of the Great War written by men who had been educated in the classics and taught to reverence the action and honor of battle,* Smith urges a cerebral approach to the war, one centered in the mind and not the heart.
 The “democracy-trained” soldiers of America must regret the war even as they train for combat, and the poem urges American soldiers to repudiate aspirations of glory in battle.

 The colors of the American flag that will go before the men embody values of hope and deliverance, not bloodshed nor death, and the stars of the flag serve as guides not to warships, but to poets.
 The closing lines of the poem echo the catchphrase of the conflict that had already dragged on for 979 days: with America's help, this would be “the war to end all wars.”

 Smith’s poem was reprinted in Poems of the War and of the Peace, published in 1921.
 Other poems in the anthology included Wilfred Owen’s “Dulce et Decorum Est,” Rupert Brooke’s “The Soldier,” Laurence Binyon’s “For the Fallen,”and Siegfried Sassoon’s “The Attack.”

-One-hundred years later, Smith’s poem “America at War” may seem naïve and idealistic, but it echoes Wilson’s speech to Congress and reflects the mood of many Americans in 1917, before Belleau Wood, Château-Thierry, and the Meuse-Argonne, before anyone had any way of knowing that 116,516 American soldiers would never return home from the war.
+One-hundred years later, Smith’s poem “America at War” may seem naïve and idealistic to modern ears, but it echoes Wilson’s speech to Congress and reflects the mood of many Americans in 1917, before Belleau Wood, Château-Thierry, and the Meuse-Argonne, before anyone had any way of knowing that 116,516 American soldiers would never return home from the war.